TEDxAuckland/tedx-auckland-site/src/_events/tedxauckland-tūmanako.md

 On Saturday November 16th, TEDxAuckland is taking over 'ASB Waterfront Theatre' for a full day of talks, performances, inspiration, and new connections.

-#### tūmanako: *To hope for a better future.*
+#### *tūmanako*\: *To hope for a better future.*

-TEDxAuckland tūmanako represents ideas of hope, a source of inspiration, belief and actionable ideas to make the world a better place.
+TEDxAuckland *tūmanako* is about ideas of hope, sources of inspiration and actionable ideas to make the world a better place.

-First round tickets and speakers will be released soon, sign up to our newsletter to get first dibs.
+Speakers will be released soon.
 The event is fully catered so just bring your lovely self and maybe someone else\!